fabriziotappero/go_cheatsheet/README.md

 byte // alias for uint8

-rune // alias for int32 ~= a character (Unicode code point) - very Viking
+rune // alias for int32, it is 4 bytes.
+It is used for a character (good for a unicode character)

 float32 float64